rudylattae/jasmine-species/docs.html.md

 ## Documentation

-If you have already taken a look at the [Use it!](use-it.html) guide, you know that the Jasmine Species project provides two extensions to the awesome Jasmine BDD tool: **Jasmine Grammar** and **Jasmine Reporting**.
+If you have already taken a look at the [Getting started](index.html) guide, you know that the jasmine-species project provides two extensions to the awesome Jasmine BDD tool: **Jasmine Grammar** and **Jasmine Reporting**.

-The **grammar** component of Jasmine Species offers additional "words" for use in your Jasmine-powered specifications.
-So as to keep from polluting your global namespace, all the grammar elements are available in modules.
-It is up to you to import only the modules or specific words you wish to use in your specefications.
+The **grammar** component offers additional "words" for use in your Jasmine-powered specifications.
+In order to keep from polluting your global namespace, all the grammar elements are available in modules.
+Thus you have the choice to import only the modules or specific words you wish to use in your specefications.

 Here we will look at the grammar modules available and what they offer.